To see information relevant to you please log in or Not you?

 Marcus Barry

 Marcus is a Nestlé pensioner who retired from the business in May 2020 after nearly 30 years’ service.
-He has now embarked on a second career, still working within the food and drink industry and combines this with taking an active role as a Trustee Director of the Pension Fund.
-Marcus joined the Trustee Board as a member nominated trustee director in 2015 and was re-selected in 2021.
+He has now embarked on a second career, still working within the food and drink industry, and combines this with taking an active role as a Trustee of the Fund.
+Marcus first joined the Trustee Board as a Member Nominated Trustee in 2015 and was reappointed in 2021.

 David Baxter

 David worked for Nestlé for over 30 years and was a Pension Members Representative at Gatwick and Croydon for over five years.
-A certified engineer, he was the Nestlé representative to European Coffee Associations (including Committee Chairman), and Global Head of Green Coffee Quality.
+A certified engineer, he was the Nestlé representative to European Coffee Associations, and Global Head of Green Coffee Quality.
+David was reappointed in November 2023.

 Malcolm Burridge

-Malcolm is the Finance Manager for Nestlé Professional UK & Ireland based in Gatwick.
-He has worked for Nestlé in a variety of Finance roles for over 15 years, including Group Finance, Supply Chain Finance and the LGO (‘Local Globe Organisation’).
-He joined the Trustee Board as a Nestlé-appointed Trustee Director in February 2016 and is excited to work on the big challenges workplace pensions face in the UK.
-Malcolm is Chairman of the Governance & Compliance Committee.
+Malcolm is the Head of Finance for Nestlé Professional UK & Ireland based in Gatwick.
+He has worked for Nestlé in a variety of Finance roles since the year 2000.
+He joined the Trustee Board as a Company Appointed Trustee in February 2016 and enjoys working on the big challenges workplace pensions face in the UK.
+Malcolm chairs the Governance and Compliance Committee.

 John Chilman